pingcap/docs/statistics.md

 Top-N values are values with the top N occurrences in a column or index.
 Top-N statistics are often referred to as frequency statistics or data skew.

 TiDB records the values and occurrences of Top-N values.
 The default value is 20, meaning the top 20 most frequent values are collected.
 The maximum value is 1024.
 For details about the parameter that determines the number of values collected, refer to [Manual collection](#manual-collection).

-## Selective Statistics Collection
+## Selective statistics collection

 ### Collect statistics on indexes